jimangel/jimangel.io/content/posts/2021-01-08-bypassing-att-fiber-gateway-on-udmp.md

 ---
 title: "Bypassing AT&T's fiber gateway on Unifi Dream Machine Pro using WPA supplicant"
+description: "Step by step instructions for bypassing AT&T"
 subtitle: "I can't believe there's not a better answer in 2021."
 summary: "Step by step instructions for bypassing AT&T"
 date: 2021-01-08